 Duties and Responsibilities:

 - Perform chemical treatment of hemlock trees on state and other public lands in areas determined by the HRI Director and/or state agency personnel.
+Clean and inventory equipment and vehicle on a daily basis.

 - Prepare for workdays, including acquiring directions to site, developing/reviewing treatment plans, checking equipment, etc.